 This element is for if you want to add a site menu to the top of your landing page.
 Since your landing page is just one page (and also can be integrated with your Shopify site, therefore showing your regular site menu), you most likely won't use this element much.
 But it's there if you ever need it!
 You can customize the font, color, layout, sizing, and more.

 This element gives you a way to link your social media accounts directly to your landing page!
 You can customize which social platforms you include, and even what the icons look like.

 Another straightforward element, this is just the element you add to implement text into your landing page.
 You can edit the color, font, alignment, spacing, padding, and more-- all from the editing panel on the right side of the screen.

 This element gives you a way to add a video to your landing page.
 You can link one from an existing URL (i.e. YouTube), or even upload a video file.

 Discount Code & Referral Code

-These elements, specifically designed for the "Your application was accepted" and "You've been imported" emails, use cross-checking technology to display the correct codes for the particular ambassador that is opening the email.
+These elements, specifically designed for the "Your application was accepted" and "You've been imported" emails, use cross-checking technology to display the correct codes for the particular member that is opening the email.
 So, instead of them opening the email to see a generic "check your account to see your codes!" message, they can actually see their unique referral code and program discount code directly in the email (like the screenshot below).